Eugeny/tabby/README.md

 ---

+# Plugins

+Plugins can be installed directly from the Settings view inside Terminus.

+  * [clickable-links](https://github.com/Eugeny/terminus-clickable-links) - makes paths and URLs in the terminal clickable
+  * [theme-hype](https://github.com/Eugeny/terminus-theme-hype) - a Hyper inspired theme

+---

 # Contributing

 Pull requests and plugins are welcome!
 Publish your plugin on NPM with a `terminus-plugin` keyword to make them appear in the Plugin Manager.